mansona/jam-for-humans/slides/021-empress-blog-quickstart-text.md

 ---
 notes: |
-  let's take a quick look at the quick start to see how you can get the same blog yourself. this is taken directly from the quickstart on github
+  let's take a quick look at the quick start to see how you can get the same blog yourself. this is taken directly from the quickstart on github.

+  first thing you do is you create your new ember app, what you see here is just a neat little trick that essentially runs `ember new` even if you don't happen to have ember-cli installed globally.
+It also makes sure that you run the absolute latest version of ember-cli so you're always up to date!

+  next we install two addons, empress-blog and empress-blog-casper-template.
+This bit is important and I'll come back to it in a bit but for now just remember that there are **two** addons

+  now lets see what that does
 ---

-### empress-blog quickstart
+### empress-blog Quickstart

 ```bash
 npm init ember-app super-blog